-Our board of directors has established an audit committee, a compensation committee, and a nominating and corporate governance committee, each of which will operate pursuant to a charter adopted by our board of directors, which became effective upon the effectiveness of the registration statement of which this prospectus forms a part.
-The composition and functioning of each of these committees comply with all applicable requirements of the Sarbanes-Oxley Act of 2002, Nasdaq and SEC rules and regulations.
+Our board of directors has established an audit committee, a compensation committee, and a nominating and corporate governance committee, each of which will operate pursuant to a charter adopted by our board of directors, which will be effective upon the effectiveness of the registration statement of which this prospectus is a part.
+Upon the effectiveness of the registration statement of which this prospectus is a part, the composition and functioning of all of our committees will comply with all applicable requirements of the Sarbanes-Oxley Act of 2002, Nasdaq and SEC rules and regulations.

-Following the consummation of this offering, the full text of our audit committee charter, compensation committee charter, and nominating and corporate governance charter are posted on the investor relations portion of our website at www.kymeratx.com.
+Following the consummation of this offering, the full text of our audit committee charter, compensation committee charter, and nominating and corporate governance charter will be posted on the investor relations portion of our website at www.kymeratx.com.
 We do not incorporate the information contained on, or accessible through, our corporate website into this prospectus, and you should not consider it a part of this prospectus.